 The Recreation Ecology Research Project is collecting data from Alberta’s Kananaskis-Ghost and the Upper Columbia region of British Columbia.
 This information will be used to understand when, where, and how people are going outside in these places.

 The study area is home to incredible natural assets and are a reason adventure tourism and recreation are popular.

-Just east of Banff National Park in Alberta, Kananaskis Country and the Ghost Watershed holds parks and public lands — including the unprotected portion of the Bow River’s headwaters.
+Just east of Banff, Yoho, Kootenay National Parks in Alberta’s Kananaskis Country and the Ghost Watershed holds parks and public lands — including the unprotected portion of the Bow River’s headwaters.

 British Columbia’s Upper Columbia

 Southeastern British Columbia is home to one of the world’s only inland temperate rainforests and the headwaters of the Columbia River.
 An increasingly popular place for outdoor sports and recreation during all seasons.

 This research is in demand!
 Our study results will lead to better land use planning and policy making by governments, and better decisions about development.
 Everyone wants trails that work for people and wildlife now and for generations to come.

 Recreation and tourism are important economic drivers in the study areas, so maintaining quality experiences is a priority concern.

 This research will help address issues related to recreation in the backcountry and improve recreation management and access to the places people love — while also reducing impacts to wildlife and their habitat.